StackStorm/st2-docker/README.md

 - **ST2_VERSION** this is the tag at the end of the docker image (ie: stackstorm/st2api:v3.3dev)
 - **ST2_IMAGE_REPO** The image or path to the images.
 Default is "stackstorm/".
 You may change this is using the Enterprise version or a private docker repository.
 - **ST2_EXPOSE_HTTP**  Port to expose st2web port 80 on.
 Default is `127.0.0.1:8000`, and you may want to do `0.0.0.0:8000` to expose on all interfaces.
 - **ST2_PACKS_DEV** Directory to development packs, absolute or relative to docker-compose.yml.
 This allows you to develop packs locally.
 Default is `./packs.dev`.
-When making a number of packs, it is recommended to make a directory outside of st2-dockerfiles, with each subdirectory underneath that being an independent git repo.
+When making a number of packs, it is recommended to make a directory outside of st2-docker, with each subdirectory underneath that being an independent git repo.
 Example: `ST2_PACKS_DEV=${HOME}/mypacks`, with `${HOME}/mypacks/st2-helloworld` being a git repo for the "helloworld" pack.

 ### Credentials

-The `htpasswd` file is created with a default username of `st2admin` and a default password of `Ch@ngeMe`.
+The `files/htpasswd` file is created with a default username of `st2admin` and a default password of `Ch@ngeMe`.
 This can be changed using the [htpasswd utility](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).

-Another file (`st2-cli.conf`) contains default credentials and is mounted into the "st2client" container.
+Another file (`files/st2-cli.conf`) contains default credentials and is mounted into the "st2client" container.
 If you change credentials in htpasswd, you will probably want to change them in st2-cli.conf.

 ### Further configuration

 The base st2 docker images have a built-in `/etc/st2/st2.conf` configuration file.
 Each st2 Docker image will load:

-- /etc/st2/st2.conf
+- /etc/st2/st2.conf (default [st2.conf](https://github.com/StackStorm/st2/blob/master/conf/st2.package.conf))
 - /etc/st2/st2.docker.conf (values here will override st2.conf)
 - /etc/st2/st2.user.conf (values here will override st2.docker.conf)

-Review `../base/files/st2.tmp.conf` and `st2.docker.conf` for currently set values, and it is recommended to place overrides in `st2.user.conf`.
+Review `st2.docker.conf` for currently set values, and it is recommended to place overrides in `st2.user.conf`.

 ### Step by step first time instructions